 - No project - when clicking on the status bar, the settings page will open so you can select a

-- Success / On hold / Failed, and similar workflow statuses - it refers to the status of the top
+- Success / On hold / Failed, and similar workflow statuses - THIS refers to the status of the

 focus on the CircleCI Pipelines Panel.

-This extension provides in-file assistance to writing, editing and navigating CircleCI Configuration
+This extension provides in-file assistance with writing, editing and navigating CircleCI

 It is based on a CircleCI-specific Language Server, and offers: